Slashing food, climate funds to boost subsidies would hurt farmers, hungry people

 Arizona

-*Difference in funding if IRA “climate-smart” funding is used instead for commodity programs.
-Based on average share of national spending on commodity subsidies and conservation programs from 2019-2021
+*Difference in funding if IRA “climate-smart” funding is used instead for increasing price guarantees.
+Based on average share of national spending on PLC subsidies and conservation programs from 2015-2021

 Reducing food assistance through new restrictions to the Supplemental Nutrition Assistance Program, or SNAP, to increase farm subsidies would lower federal spending in 29 states, according to EWG’s analysis.
 New restrictions to SNAP as outlined in legislation proposed by Rep. Dusty Johnson (R-S.D.).